rodelor97/GettingCleaningDataWeek4Project/README.md

 Once the codebook source is generated, we can create the codebooks:

 1. From RStudio open Codebook.Rmd for the main data set codebook, or CodebookGrouped.md, for the aggregated grouped data set
-2. Choose Knit from the tab menu.
+2. Choose "Knit" > "Knit html" from the tab menu.
 This will create the md and html codebook representations.

 ## License: